moule-group/DCS-Flow/README.md

 cnss workflow
 ```

 ## Examples

-More examples are available on the [add documentation website link](). [e]

-__DFTB+ and Main Workflow for TCNQ on PC__:
+__Main Workflow using DFTB+ for TCNQ on PC__:

-The following example shows the primary workflow using only dftb+ as the calculator run on a personal terminal (as opposed to a super computer).
+The following example shows the primary workflow using dftb+ as the calculator run on a personal terminal (as opposed to a super computer).

 First, create a folder containing the geometry file (.cif, .gen, .sdf, or .xyz).
 The folder used in this example, named TCNQ, can be downloaded here: [e]